aditya-uw/my-wowchemy-site/content/project/ee331_converter/index.md

 Note: Not sure if sharing these pictures supports plagiarism but if you can get your circuit working by using the information I've shared here, you deserve the grade.

 ## Acknowledgments:
-- I want to thank my group members for their tremendous support and dedication to working on this project with me.
-We worked together on our circuit many days from 9am to 6, 7, and even 8pm.
+- I want to thank my group members-- Genie, Ewan, and Jarod -- for their tremendous support and dedication on this project We worked together on the circuit several days from mornings to evenings.
 - I want to thank TA Alana Dee for being patient and guiding us in our project.
 - I also want to thank Professor Tai Chen for listening to our problems and offering his support.